These frequently asked questions have been developed to support CCGs to implement the NHS England guidance for people living in care homes.

 - For which there is limited evidence of clinical effectiveness.

 By reducing spend on treating minor conditions that are self-limiting or which lend themselves to self-care, these resources can be used for other higher priority areas that have a greater impact for patients, support improvements in services and help deliver the long-term sustainability of the NHS.

-Therefore, the guidance was developed to direct CCGs when formulating their local polices, and for prescribers to reflect local policies in their prescribing practice.
+Therefore, the guidance was developed to direct former CCGs when formulating their local polices, and for prescribers to reflect local policies in their prescribing practice.

 The National Institute for Health and Care Excellence (NICE) published Managing medicines in care homes which advises on processes for prescribing, handling and administering medicines in care homes.
 It also recommends how care and services relating to medicines should be provided to people living in care homes including advice on provision of OTC medicines for care home residents.
 Recommendation 1.16 details a homely remedies process which should be considered when treating care home residents for minor ailments.